arminstraube/lc-python-intro/index.md

 > ## Credit
 >
-> **This lesson is an abridged version of the Library Carpentry Lesson ["Python Intro for Libraries"](https://librarycarpentry.org/lc-python-intro/)
+> **This lesson is an adapted from the Library Carpentry Lesson ["Python Intro for Libraries"](https://librarycarpentry.org/lc-python-intro/)
 {: .callout}

 > ## Prerequisites